manuGil/lecture-notes/git-notes.md

 > Version control systems start with a base version of a document and then record changes you make each step of the way.

-> Explain the terminal and instructor's set up.
+> Explaination of the terminal and lesson set-up.

 ### 1. SETTING UP GIT (Lecture begins) [6 min]

 > Sometimes, the shortcut on the Windows menu for Git Bash won't work.
 In such a case: go to the installation folder (usually `C:/Git`) and double-click on `git-bash.exe`

 > **Key points:**
-Use `git config` with the `--global` option to configure a user name, email address, etc.
+Use `git config` with the `--global` option to configure a user-name, email address, etc.

 #### Git Command Syntax